-Part of your job as a programmer is to track bugs, to find errors or just the check some backend results.
+Part of your job as a programmer is to track bugs, find errors, or just check some backend results.

-Some people find it hard to use the debuggers or they can’t be installed remotly.
+Some people find it hard to use the debuggers or they can’t be installed remotely.
 So you can choose this small cheat to do this job.

 This can be done by manipulating and watching the log files of your Web server.

-Тhe simplest command to watch it in real-time is by typing in console:
+The simplest command to watch it in real-time is by typing in the console:

 Extended version